"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Apparently Poland’s had.

-The new Solidarity government asked for help and Jay volunteered for the assignment.
+The new Solidarity government asked for help on the case and Jay volunteered.
 His grandmother had worked on the Manhattan Project, his father was a physicist at the atomic labs in Los Alamos, and though Jay didn’t follow in the family’s scientific tradition, any case involving anything nuclear interested him.
 To learn some basic Polish, he hired a tutor, an auburn beauty as eager to make love to him as he was to her; something which, by their second session, made for an interesting vocabulary lesson.
-By the time his clearance finally came through, the third victim had been dead over a month and his command of Polish physiology was outstanding.
+When his clearance finally came through, the third victim had been dead over a month and his command of Polish physiology was outstanding.
 He pieced together his first complex sentence, telling his tutor that he would miss her and insisting on a final exam.

 “Why don’t you say you go to police?” the man asked.